-2. The story of the flood in Bereishit (Genesis 9:12-17) describes the rainbow covenant as a covenant with all living creatures, and with the aretz, the Earth or the land:
+2. The story of the flood in Bereishit (Genesis 9:12-17) describes the rainbow covenant as a covenant with all living creatures, and with the Earth or aretz, which also means "the land":

-And Elohim (God) said, this is the sign of the covenant which I am putting between Me and between you and between every living soul/animal which is with you, for generations, forever.
-My bow I have put in the cloud and she will be a sign of covenant between Me and between the Earth/the land.
+And Elohim (God) said, this is the sign of the covenant which I am putting between Me and between you and between every living soul which is with you, for generations forever.
+My bow I have put in the cloud and she will be a sign of covenant between Me and between the Earth.
 And it will be, when I am clouding over the Earth, and the bow will appear in the cloud, then I will remember My covenant that is between Me and between you and between all soul living in all flesh.
 And there will never again be the waters for a flood to destroy all flesh.
-And the bow will be in the cloud, and I will look at her, to remember an eternal covenant between Elohim and between every animal/every living soul, in all flesh which is on the Earth.
+And the bow will be in the cloud, and I will look at her, to remember an eternal covenant between Elohim and between all soul living in all flesh which is on the Earth.
 This is the sign of the covenant which I am establishing between Me and between all flesh which is on the Earth.

-This is the first time the idea of covenant is mentioned in the Torah.
-The Rainbow covenant is God's promise to sustain the Earth: just before these verses, God promises that "sowing and reaping and cold and hot and summer and winter and day and night will not rest."
-Something you may not have noticed before, but which is so fundamentally important, is that the animals are partners in the Rainbow covenant alongside human beings, and that the Earth, or land, is also a partner, equal in importance to all of them put together.
-U se the study sheet on the whole flood story available on jewcology.com/resource/Rainbow-Day to go more in depth with these verses.
+This is the first time covenant is mentioned in the Torah.
+What is most important to notice is that human beings have their place in this covenant alongside all the animals, and that the Earth, or land, is a partner equal to all of them.
+Use the study sheet on the whole flood story available on jewcology.com/resource/Rainbow-Day to go more in depth with these verses.